Home of English Grammar

 Answers

-1. Is she any/much better today?
+1. Is she any / much better today?

 2. Let’s go by train.
 It is much cheaper.

-3. She isn’t any longer working here.
+3. She isn’t working here any longer / is no longer working here .

-6. I feel much better/very much better today.
+6. I feel much better / very much better today.

-7. He is growing taller and taller
+7. He is growing taller and taller .

 8. The colder the weather, the worse I feel.